List of Evil Dead characters: Ed Getley

 (in part due to Annie's refusal to help Ash dismember his corpse), but it was cut.
 He was portrayed by Richard Domeier.

 Professor Raymond Knowby

 Professor Knowby is Annie's father and Henrietta's husband.
 He traveled to the cabin to finish his research on the Necronomicon.
 However, things turn out very badly when he recites a passage from the book releasing the Evil surrounding the woods.
-He is attacked by his wife and is forced to lock her in the cellar.
+He is attacked by his wife and is forced to kill her yet, unable to bring himself to dismember her body, chose to bury her in the cellar.
 Before succumbing to the Evil himself, he manages to leave a tape explaining the terror he has unleashed and later shows up as a spirit explaining to Annie how to get rid of it.

+In the alternate timeline Baal tricks Ash and his friends to heading to, one where Ash and his original friends never came to the cabin in the woods, Raymond Knowby doesn't try killing his wife and instead chained her in the basement.
+Instead of trying to put her down, he instead tries transferring the Deadite spirit in Henrietta to another host.
+After enlisting the help of one of his students, a girl named Tanya, to come back with him to help study the Necronomicon he intends to trap Tanya in the cellar with the possessed Henrietta to somehow use the girl as the new host for the demon controlling his wife.
+When Ash and his friends arrive, they end up disrupting the plan; forcing Professor Knowby to flee, only for him to be killed by the Ruby of that timeline who takes the book for herself.

 In The Evil Dead, his voice was performed by Bob Dorian and was personified by John Peaks in Evil Dead II and Nicholas Hope in Ash vs. Evil Dead.